Quantum symmetries of Hadamard matrices: Hadamard matrices and generalizations

 is a Hadamard matrix of size $2\times 2$.
 Now observe that if $A$ and $B$ are Hadamard matrices, then $A\otimes B$ is a Hadamard matrix.
-Consequently, we can construct a series of \emph{Walsh matrices} satisfying the Hadamard condition by induction: $W_n=W_1\otimes W_{n-1}$.
+Consequently, we can construct a series of \emph{Walsh matrices} satisfying the Hadamard condition by $W_n=W_1^{\otimes n}$.
 (The result is a matrix of size $2^n\times 2^n$.) \end{ex}

-\begin{rem} Note that $W_1$ is actually the Fourier transform on $\Z_2$ and $W_n$ is then the Fourier transform on $\Z_2^n$.
+\begin{rem} Actually, $W_1$ is the Fourier transform on $\Z_2$ and hence $W_n$ is the Fourier transform on $\Z_2^n$.
 These Hadamard matrices have the additional property that multiplying two rows (or columns) entrywise, we get another row (column), which gives the rows (columns) a group structure (namely $\Z_2^n$).
 General Hadamard matrices do not have this property.
 There is also a notion of complex Hadamard matrices, where the canonical example is the Fourier transform on arbitrary finite abelian group. \end{rem}